PatrickMcGrath29/thegoodland/content/posts/2025-07-14-christ-our-true-jubilee.md

   - createdDate
   - title
 title: "The Favorable Year of the Lord: Christ, Our True Jubilee"
-summary: Christ is our true Jubilee—He sets captives free, restores what was lost, and proclaims the favorable year of the Lord.
-In Him, we find true liberty and rest.
+summary: Christ is our true Jubilee—the One who proclaims liberty to the captives, healing to the brokenhearted, and the favorable year of the Lord!
+As we yield to Him and believe in Him He daily unfolds a greater liberty in our life.
 slug: 2025-07-14-christ-our-true-jubilee
 uuid: g45aqhsrts
 isBlogPost: true